 - Mount Sinai Wellness provides physical health wellness programs such as Mount Sinai Fit and Mount Sinai Calm.
 These personalized services provide information about nutrition, exercise, diabetes, diabetes prevention services, and primary care wellness visits.
 Email Mount Sinai Wellness for additional information.

 - Mount Sinai Calm supports the Mount Sinai Health System community with self-care, stress management, and work-life balance programs.
 These free and confidential consultations are available in person or via phone.
-Clinical social workers assist faculty and staff members with implementing personalized self-care action plans that may include yoga, mindfulness, tai chi, and music to unwind as shown here.
+Clinical social workers assist faculty and staff members with implementing personalized self-care action plans that may include taking part in free offerings of yoga, mindfulness, tai chi, and music to unwind as shown here.

 - Spiritual Care and Education provides interfaith spiritual care for various religions.
 Whatever your faith, this program offers healing, hope, and comfort.
 Our chaplains support you emotionally and spiritually.
 We provide a Chi Cart with tea and aromatherapy and a quiet safe space for self-care.
 Call 212-241-7262 for more information.